cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting-started.md

 When you're satisfied with your servers, click the *Start Deployment* button.
 During the build and deployment process you can view the log to see what’s happening behind the scenes.

 <div class="notice notice-warning"><p>The full build and deployment process may take 15 minutes or more because Maestro needs to provision the new servers from the ground up.
-You can close the window and Maestro will send you an email when the deployment is complete.</p></div>
+You can close the window and Cloud 66 will send you an email when the deployment is complete.</p></div>

 ## Step 7: Test your app